Mercer (consulting firm)

 Mercer is an American consulting firm founded in 1945.
-It is one of the four operating subsidiaries of global professional services firm Marsh McLennan (NYSE: MMC).
+It is one of the four operating subsidiaries of global professional services firm Marsh McLennan (NYSE: MRSH).
 Mercer is headquartered in New York City with offices in 43 countries and operations in 130 countries.
 The company primarily provides human resources and financial services consulting services to its clients.

 Mercer has several distinct lines of business, namely: health and benefits, investments and retirement, workforce and careers, and M&A advisory services.
 It is the world's largest investment advisory with over US$300 billion outsourced assets under management and US$16 trillion under advisement in total.

 History

 Foundation and early years (1937–1959)

 William Manson Mercer founded William M. Mercer, Limited in Vancouver, Canada in 1945.
 It was acquired by Marsh McLennan and merged into their employee benefits department in 1959.